While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

 Make your lucid dreaming practice a slow, purposeful effort.
 If you don't find meaning in your practice then you're doing it wrong.
 These are exercises in mindfulness and self awareness that will enhance not only your experience of dreams, but your reality too.
 It's not a race to the finish line.

 There's the alarm clock that hurries you off to work.
 And there's the screaming infant that pulls you from your slumber.
-If you don't have do deal with either of these distractions, consider yourself blessed -- at least for now, because they'll probably come to steal your sleep one day!
+If you don't have do deal with either of these distractions, consider yourself blessed.

 This is bad news for everyone - sleep deprivation has a whole host of negative effects - and it's just that little bit worse for lucid dreamers, who are deprived of their finest moments of lucidity.

-The final sleep cycles lost to waking demands are rich in Rapid Eye Movement (REM) sleep, which is when you dream the most.
-What's more, the nature of your sleep cycles in the morning means you will remember these long, detailed "light time dreams" over the short and slippery "night time dreams".
-It's a huge loss.
+The final sleep cycles lost to the alarm call are rich in Rapid Eye Movement (REM) sleep, which is when you dream the most.
+What's more, the nature of your sleep cycles in the morning means you will remember these long, detailed dreams much more easily.

-For many of us, that makes conscious dreaming a luxury.
+For many of us trying to fulfill busy modern lives, that makes lucid dreaming a luxury.
 And if we want to enjoy it, we have to make time to sleep-in as often as possible.

 But what if your lifestyle won't accommodate more lie-ins?
-There are two ways to which most people find they can adapt:
+Here are some ways you can adapt:

-It must be said that even sleep deprived people can remember occasional dreams and have lucid dreams.
-But the quality and length of these lucid dreams are far poorer, occurring much more sporadically.
+Of course, even sleep deprived people dream.
+It is essential to healthy brain function.
+So it is possible to have occasional lucid dreams when you're sleep deprived, but the quality and length of these lucid dreams are usually poorer, occurring much more sporadically.

-Some people make the mistake of practicing advanced lucid dreaming techniques like Wake Induced Lucid Dreams without having a decent level of dream recall to start with.
-This is just backwards.
+It's a rookie mistake to attempt advanced lucid dreaming techniques without having a decent level of dream recall to start with.

 Firstly, having good dream recall will increase the intensity of your dreams.
 This increases your level of self awareness of the dream in progress, making it more likely for lucidity kick in.

-Second, keeping a dream journal places importance on your dream life, teaching your subconscious that dreams are to be remembered and actively engaged in.
-It will help you highlight recurring themes and symbols which can also act as lucidity triggers.
+Second, keeping a dream journal places greater significance on your dream life, teaching your unconscious that dreams are to be remembered and actively engaged in.
+It will also help you highlight recurring themes and dream symbols which act as lucidity triggers.

 Third, in the unlikely event that you do become spontaneously lucid, your poor ability to recall your dreams means you probably won't remember it!
-Half of the experience - to remember and reflect - is lost forever.
+The experience is lost forever.

-I made a rookie mistake in my very first lucid dream.
-I ran around shouting "I'm dreaming!
+The first time I ever became lucid, I ran around shouting "I'm dreaming!
 "I'm dreaming!" and got all excited until I woke up.
-Duh.

 This is a common mistake.
-It is damn exciting.
-Nothing I can say will prepare you for the euphoric rush that accompanies your first true moment of lucidity.
+It is damn exciting to become consciously aware in a dream for the first time ever.
+Nothing I can say will prepare you for the euphoric rush that accompanies your first moment of lucidity.

-All this only takes a few seconds, and you'll be reward with a much longer and clearer lucid dream.
-You can repeat those steps if you notice the dream slipping away - saying "I'm dreaming" every minute or so is advised.
+All this only takes a few seconds, and you'll be rewarded with a much longer and clearer dream.
+You can repeat those steps if you notice the dream slipping away.
+Saying "I'm dreaming" every minute or so is advised.